 Physical Education: At Wattleview, Physical Education is about: developing enthusiasm for a healthy lifestyle, reaching your full potential and developing self esteem by utilising a variety of resources/facilities and providing training for ongoing skills development.
 This is achieved through the following programs: athletics, cross country, basketball, bat tennis, winter sports, summer sports, swimming programs and competitions.

 Swimming Program: Swimming is an important part of the School’s physical education program.
-Students from Prep to Grade 6 are offered the opportunity to participate in two weeks of intensive swimming programs (45 minutes per day) each year at Knox Leisure works.
+Students from Foundation to Grade 6 are offered the opportunity to participate in two weeks of intensive swimming programs (45 minutes per day) each year at Knox Leisure works.
 The emphasis is on water familiarisation, stroke technique and safety skills.
 Classes are taken by accredited swimming teachers and children of all ages and abilities are catered for.
-From Level 3 onwards, students have the opportunity to represent Wattleview in District Swimming Carnivals.
+From Year 3 onwards, students have the opportunity to represent Wattleview in District Swimming Carnivals.